stanton26/AppDefense/labs/working-with-sddc-lab.md

     ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Page-37-Image-48.png)
 13. In the **Ready to complete** section, review to ensure all your selections are correct and click **Finish**

-## Convert Virtual Machine to Template
+## Convert a Virtual Machine to a Template

 In this step you will be cloning your newly created Virtual Machine into a Template for later use in vRealize Automation section.